jpower432/trestlebot-demo/md_comp/test_comp/My Comp/example/ac/ac-2.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-My implementation description for ac-2.
+My implementation description for ac-2 with some additional information.

 ### Implementation Status: implemented